Sections of the Bible differ in how commonly they record miracles. But there is one thread that runs consistently throughout:

 An evil and adulterous generation seeks after a sign...
 Mat.
 12:39

 Why do the Epistles have a scarcity of miracles?
+The Plot presents charts that list all 343 miracle events recorded in the Bible.
+(The healing of the ten lepers, for example, is counted as a single miracle event.)
 God miraculously healed every sick person introduced in the Gospels and Acts, but none in the Epistles.
 For example, Paul's said, "Trophimus I have left in Miletus sick."
 (2 Tim.
 4:20).

 Paul's first letter to his good friend shows that Timothy had a reputation as a physically unhealthy person who suffered from "frequent infirmities."

 ...use a little wine for your stomach's sake and for your frequent infirmities.
 1 Tim.
 5:23

 The Epistles tell of no specific miracles.
 Paul knew of Timothy's continuing health problems.
 This means that Paul himself did not heal Timothy of this persistent problem.
 Further, of course, neither could Timothy nor any of the believers around him heal this ailment.
 Moreover, Paul does not even instruct Timothy to seek deliverance by praying for healing or anointing with oil.

 Regarding demon possession and exorcism, many Christians have a sense, not backed up by Scripture, that the amount of demonic activity that we read about in the first five books of the New Testament might be the norm.
 However, the possession and exorcism in the four Gospels and Acts was the exception, not the rule.
 The Old Testament does describe some very significant demonic activity.
 However, throughout all the thousands of years prior to the New Testament the Scriptures present not a single case of demon possession.